omkarakatta/omkarakatta.github.io/index.markdown

 ---

 **Candidate for B.A. in Mathematical Economics**<br/>
-Class of 2020, University of Pennsylvania.
+Class of 2020, University of Pennsylvania

 **Research Assistant**<br/>
 Dr. Femida Handy, School of Social Policy and Practice